PhilWilky/celestial-snowfall/README.md

 - Inspired by real winter nights and childhood snow days
 - Built with love for the web development community
+- Massive thanks to Ryan Brown for sharing the snowflakes and idea.
 - Special thanks to everyone who provides feedback and contributions

 ## 🔗 Links